colinleach/learning-track-doodles/r/concepts/basics/about.md

 ```

 Functions can have zero or more arguments, separated by commas.
-Parentheses are needed with `function()`, even if there are no parameters.
+Parentheses `()` are needed with `function()`, even if there are no parameters.

-Default values can be specified for arguments, though these must come after any arguments without defaults.
+Default values can be specified for function arguments, though these must come after any arguments without defaults.
 As a rather pointless example:

 ```R